Samsung/tizen-docs/docs/application/dotnet/guides/nui/textlabel.md

 Setting a font size programmatically is not ideal for applications which support multiple screen resolutions, and for platforms which support multiple logical font sizes.
 Also, any changes made to the platform font settings override sizes that have been programmatically set.

-A more flexible approach is to prepare various JSON stylesheets, and request a different style for each platform.
+A more flexible approach is to prepare various JSON stylesheets and request a different style for each platform.
 The [Tizen.NUI.NUIApplication](https://developer.tizen.org/dev-guide/csapi/api/Tizen.NUI.NUIApplication.html) class has constructors which take a stylesheet argument:

 ```
 class Example : NUIApplication